 It's been a busy week for news, so let's get to it.

-02 — GOP Debate: general.
-The political event of the week was Monday night's gathering of the seven Republican 2012 presidential hopefuls in New Hampshire, for a two-hour televised question & answer session on CNN.
+02 — GOP candidates' debate: general.
+The political event of the week was Monday night's gathering of the seven Republican 2012 Presidential hopefuls in New Hampshire, for a two-hour televised question & answer session on CNN.

 The Coke-or-Pepsi nonsense aside, there were 35 questions of substance, which I categorized as follows for some notion of what New Hampshire voters think important, though of course filtered to some unknown degree by the CNN producers.
 Here's my list, biggest category to smallest:

 That's actually a pretty good mix, and a fair sample of what's on voter's minds — fairer than I myself expected from what, with my political mentality still partially stuck in the nineties, I still think of as the Clinton News Network.

 In fact the whole thing came off very well.
 All the candidates were presentable and sounded like intelligent grown-ups.

 There was some ducking and weaving on the issues, but that's part of the game.
 Running for national office, a candidate needs to keep one eye on the voters and the other on his big-money contributors, several of whom are at odds with each other, and all of whom are at odds with the voters.